 Proteins are organic molecules made up of amino acids.
 Once consumed, the body breaks down each molecule and absorbs the amino acids within.

-When the amino acids enter the bloodstream, they contribute to what is known as the plasma pool of amino acids – storage that travels throughout the body and lends building blocks where needed.
+When the amino acids enter the bloodstream, they contribute to what is known as the plasma pool of amino acids, a storage system that travels throughout the body and provides building blocks where needed.

 Amino acids come in three categories: essential, nonessential, and conditionally essential.